 Read More »Expressions & Equations

-Directions: Using the digits 1 to 9, at most one time each, fill in the boxes to make a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Ryun Deckert and Brock Montgomery

 Read More »Differences in Scientific Notation

-Directions: Using the digits 1 to 9, at most one time each, fill in the boxes to make the largest (or smallest) absolute difference.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the largest (or smallest) absolute difference.
 Source: Marie Isaac

 Read More »Laws of Exponents

-Directions: Using the digits 1 to 20, at most one time each, fill in the boxes to create equivalent expressions.
+Directions: Using the integers 1 to 20, at most one time each, place an integer in each box to create equivalent expressions.
 Source: Shaun Errichiello

 Read More »Create a System of Two Equations

-Directions: Using the digits 1 to 30, at most one time each, fill in the boxes to create a system of two linear equations where (3, 2) is the solution to the system.
+Directions: Using the integers 1 to 30, at most one time each, place an integer in each box to create a system of two linear equations where (3, 2) is the solution to the system.
 Source: Daniel Luevanos

 Read More »Negative Exponents – Closest to Zero

-Directions: Using the digits 0 to 9, at most one time each, fill in the boxes to make a result that is as close to zero as possible.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make a result that is as close to zero as possible.
 Source: Daniel Luevanos

 Read More »